immense/immybot-documentation/getting-started.md

 Onboarding is the process of specifying inputs like Customer and Primary user, and running the a [Maintenance Session](#maintenance-session) to bring a machine into compliance with the Deployments associated with those inputs.

 ::: tip
 You may have customers that setup their own machines and install your RMM agent.
-To prevent these machines from building up in the New Computers area, you can disable Onboarding for that customer by going to Tenants-><Tenant Name>->Preferences->Onboarding.
+To prevent these machines from building up in the New Computers area, you can disable Onboarding for that customer by going to Tenants -> Tenant Name -> Preferences -> Onboarding.
 :::

 ### Tenants